tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 *Disclaimer: people regarded as experts in green IT trusted me enough to have me contribute to [a book on the subject](https://ecoconceptionweb.com/ "(French) Eco-conception web : les 115 bonnes pratiques") but I'm not myself an expert in the field.*

+Note: this post is written for developers and software architects; there are other actions to lower the climate impact of the digital world that won't be covered here.

 ## Stepping back

 Most software nowadays is client-server: whether web-based or mobile, more and more end-user software talk to servers.